andreabruera/andreabruera.github.io/index.md

 - Bruera, A. & Herbelot, A., (2021). [_Novel Aficionados and Doppelgängers: a referential task for semantic representations of individual entities_](./https://arxiv.org/abs/2104.10270), arXiv preprint arXiv:2104.10270

+## Datasets

+Datasets for most of the papers are available on [my OSF profile](https://osf.io/q27xc/)

 ## Patent Application

 ### 2023